 - Remote-mounted filter (two hoses) Fuel flows from the pump to the filter.
-From the filter, it flows to the regulator, mounted inside the tank, and to the fuel rail through two separate hoses.
-The regulator in the tank maintains the 49 ± 5 psi in the filter and lines. - Integral filter Fuel flows from the pump, through the regulator, through the filter to the fuel rail.
+From the filter, it flows to the fuel rails.
+The regulator in the tank maintains the $49 \pm 5$ psi in the filter and lines. - Integral filter Fuel flows from the pump, through the regulator, through the filter to the fuel rail.

-Figure 9 Typical One-Piece Filter/Regulator - Except '96 XJ
+Figure 8 Typical One-Piece Filter/Regulator